 What is the foundation for this paving or mosaic?

 The surface upon which this craft is made should be smooth, with a layer of dry cement on top.
 To create the pattern for the mosaic, they just had to draw on the layer of sand left behind by the cement.
 To begin the pattern, you need to select black and white stones to create a well-defined design.
 The stones should be round, because any other shape would be very uncomfortable to walk on.
 Normally, these round stones were taken from the rivers.
 Each of these stones is laid by hand, so they should be well-fixed and at the same height.
 When the artists finish laying the stones, they’re pressed so they are like they should be.
 The mosaic is then re-covered with a layer of sand and a small amount of cement, to which a good amount of water is added.

 As you can see, this Granadian cobbling technique is quite detailed, so the mosaics don’t tend to be large in size.
 Instead, they’re smaller and form either an individual design, which are sometimes put together later.
 If we stop to contemplate a street made entirely of cobbles, surely we will stop and think about all the time and effort put into its creation.

 If you look down at the ground while wandering around Granada, you’ll see that the majority of these cobbled designs are floral, natural or geometric.
 However, there are also some which feature people.

 As we mentioned before, this technique from the Greeks and the Romans extended across the Mediterranean.
-However, many places stopped using it while in Andalusia it has been maintained until today, as we’ve shown you in the previous photos.
+Nevertheless, many places stopped using it, while in Andalusia it has been maintained until today, as we’ve shown you in the previous photos.
 The curious aspect of this art is that in Greece, they’re bringing it back and have begun to create mosaics in historical places.
 Here, we’ll leave you with a short video of this Greek cobbling.